Jobs 253 Opportunities

 Beyond the Bell - Club B

-Metro Parks is looking for high school students ages 16 years or older to lead after school clubs across Tacoma.
-In partnership with Metro Parks & Elements of Education, you have the opportunity to inspire students through Arts and STEM activities by leading an Art Club, Coding Club, Robotics Club or other STEM-related after school activity.
+Parks Tacoma is looking for high school students ages 16 years or older to lead after school clubs across Tacoma.
+In partnership with Parks Tacoma & Elements of Education, you have the opportunity to inspire students through Arts and STEM activities by leading an Art Club, Coding Club, Robotics Club or other STEM-related after school activity.

 Requirements: